MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Experiments

 \subsection{Ablation Experiments}

-Compare the last two rows of data shown in Table \ref{tab1}, the method with our proposed Memory Module has an accuracy improvement of 1.8$\%$ and 1.2$\%$ in Acc and mIoU, respectively, which shows the importance of the proposed Memory Module in improving the network's ability to understand text-visual feature correspondences.
+Compare the last two rows of data shown in Table \ref{tab1}, the method with the proposed Memory Module has an accuracy improvement of 1.9$\%$ and 1.1$\%$ in Acc and mIoU, respectively, which shows the importance of the proposed Memory Module in improving the network's ability to understand text-visual feature correspondences.

-Table \ref{tab5} summarizes the impact on each part of our proposed module, Direct Cross-Modal Alighment and Memory Module for Feature Pairs, on Instruct3D \cite{segpoint}.
-The experimental results demonstrate that network accuracy achieves enhancements of 0.8$\%$, 1.1$\%$, and 2.0$\%$ under three conditions: (a) introducing the Direct Cross-Modal Alignment module, (b) deploying the Memory Module for Feature Pairs independently, and (c) combining both modules, respectively.
-The proposed method mitigates the negative impacts caused by error accumulation and 2D-3D coordinate mapping distortions in conventional alignment approaches through two strategic mechanisms: (1) explicitly bridging 3D features with multimodal representations via direct alignment, and (2) integrating text-2D feature correlations by contrastive learning as constraints to regulate the 3D feature alignment process.
-Meanwhile, our proposed Memory Module can further constrain the output process from 3D bounding boxes to segmentation results, and store high-confidence text-to-vision mapping relations to enhance the text-to-vision inference capability of the network.
-The combination of the above two modules can further improve the network's accuracy for interactive segmentation tasks.
+Table \ref{tab5} summarizes the impact of the proposed Direct Cross-Modal Alignment and Memory Module for Feature Pairs on Instruct3D \cite{segpoint}.
+The experimental results demonstrate that network accuracy achieves enhancements of 1.0$\%$, 1.1$\%$, and 2.1$\%$ under three conditions: (a) introducing the Direct Cross-Modal Alignment module, (b) deploying the Memory Module for Feature Pairs independently, and (c) combining both modules, respectively.The proposed method mitigates the negative impacts caused by error accumulation and 2D-3D coordinate mapping distortions in conventional alignment approaches through two strategic mechanisms: (1) explicitly bridging 3D features with multimodal representations via direct alignment, and (2) integrating text-2D feature correlations by contrastive learning as constraints to regulate the 3D feature alignment process.
+Meanwhile, the proposed Memory Module can further constrain the output process from 3D bounding boxes to segmentation results, and store high-confidence text-to-vision mapping relations to enhance the text-to-vision inference capability of the network.
+Combining both modules further improves accuracy in interactive segmentation tasks.
+In addition, we show that using both voxels and point MLP features for point cloud processing provides a 0.8$\%$ accuracy advantage over using voxels alone.
+We also demonstrate that applying contrastive learning for modal alignment improves the network’s accuracy by 0.5$\%$, highlighting the contribution of each module to overall performance.
+Finally, ablating the constraints on the detection frame results in only a 0.1$\%$ change in accuracy, which helps the network discriminate between individuals of the same class without unfairly affecting comparisons with other methods.

+Also, Table \ref{tab5} shows that using only voxel features for point cloud processing achieves 27.7$\%$ mIoU, while reversed matching between text-voxel and image-point features improves it slightly to 27.9$\%$.
+Removing the Alignment Constraints Block results in 28.0$\%$ mIoU, and excluding the bounding box loss further increases performance to 28.4$\%$, suggesting that each design choice contributes to improved multimodal alignment.

+Table \ref{tab6} reports the runtime evaluation on ScanRefer \cite{scanrefer}.
+Our method achieves 45.6$\%$ mIoU with a speed of 2.66 fps and 28.9 GB GPU memory, while 3D-STMN reaches 39.5$\%$ mIoU at 3.53 fps using 31 GB GPU memory.
+This indicates that our method improves accuracy with a moderate trade-off in speed and memory consumption.